-For details, refer to "Configuration File Check" in "2.2.1.1 Software Preparation and Checks" in the "Setup Guide CE".
+For details, refer to "Check the Network Interface Definition File" in "2.2.1.1 Software Preparation and Checks" in the "Setup Guide CE".

 - Replacing a GSPB

 The procedure used to replace a GSPB is the same as that described in "Replacing a network interface".
 Replace NIC with GSPB in the procedure.